alliedmodders/sourcepawn/README.md

 ### SourcePawn 1.11

+SourcePawn 1.11 was declared stable on July 12, 2021.

+This release contains a rewrite of the expression parser.
+Internally, expressions are now represented as an AST.
+1.11 also contains many small improvements to type checking, validation, and error messaging.
+Many language bugs have been fixed as well.

+As of this release, both the compiler and VM can run on non-x86 platforms (such as ARM).

+### SourcePawn 1.12

-SourcePawn 1.11 is the current development version.
+SourcePawn 1.12 is the current development version.